Want to hear about new releases and other fun stuff? Subscribe to the newsletter.

 Five Fun Facts You Didn’t Know About Me

-5. Many years ago in Pasadena, I ran into the renowned physicist Stephen Hawking, who was presumably on his way back to Cal Tech.
+3. Another time in Pasadena, I ran into the renowned physicist Stephen Hawking, who was presumably on his way back to Cal Tech.
 I wish I had been better prepared.